Tucson Rodeo Parade:

 - RODEO PARADE TICKETS: Grandstand tickets can be purchased online at www.tucsonrodeoparade.org or at the Rodeo Parade Office at 4823 South Sixth Avenue or via phone with a credit card (294-1280).
-Grandstand tickets are $7 for adults and $5 for children under 12.
+Grandstand tickets are $10 for adults and $5 for children under 12.

-- PARKING: Parking is available at the Rodeo Grounds until 8 a.m.
+- PARKING: Parking is available at the Rodeo Grounds before 8 a.m.
 Pre-parade entertainment at the grandstands begins at 8 a.m.
 Spectators driving to the parade will have the traditional access to parking on the rodeo grounds through the gate on 3rd Avenue.
 Access the 3rd avenue gate by traveling west bound on Irvington to 3rd, then through the gate.
 Please note that Irvington is completely closed at 8 a.m. except for parade spectators and performers.
 Arrive early to see our pre-parade entertainment beginning at 8 a.m.
 Someone at the gate will provide instructions on where to park.

 History of the Tucson Rodeo and Parade

 In 1924, Frederick Leighton Kramer, President of the Arizona Polo Association and later recognized as the Founder of the Tucson Rodeo and Rodeo Parade, gathered a group of local business men to discuss the possibility of having a Rodeo.
 Continue reading about the Tucson Rodeo Parade History.

 For more information about the Tucson Rodeo Parade

-Tucson Rodeo Parae Committee, Inc.
+Tucson Rodeo Parade Committee, Inc.